databio/bedbase/docs/geniml/tutorials/create-consensus-peaks.md

 ```
 from geniml.universe.cc_universe import cc_universe

-cc_universe("tests/consenus/coverage/all_core.bw",
+cc_universe("tests/consenus/coverage/",
         file_out="tests/consenus/universe/universe.bed")
 ```

-Depending on the task we can also smooth the output universe by setting `--merge` flag with the distance beloved witch peaks should be merged together and `--filter-size` with minimum size of peak that should be part of the universe.
+Depending on the task we can also smooth the output universe by setting `--merge` flag with the distance beyond which peaks should be merged together and `--filter-size` with minimum size of peak that should be part of the universe.
 We can also not use the maximum likelihood cut-off and instead of it use user defined cutoff.
 For that we have to set `--cutoff` .
 If we set it to 1 we get union universe, and when to number of files we will get intersection universe.

 ## Coverage cutoff flexible universe